JemRF/RF-Documentation/pages/sgateway/sgw-intro.md

 <img src="images/sgw-interface.png" width="425"/>

 The levers lift and lock open to allow wire to be inserted into the connector then closed to lock down on the wire.
 Wire sizes supported range from as small as 28 gauge up to 12 gauge.
 Connection is designed for low voltage and low current AC or DC monitoring systems.

+The external contacts are connected between Common and Online if all is working correctly.
+On a failure condition, the contacts open between Common and Online and close between Common and Off/Failure.

+Failure conditions are:
+- Internal application failure detected.
+- Internal temperature is above 160&deg;F
+- The network connection is lost